10 Best Acoustic Guitars Under $300

 If you’re looking for the best acoustic guitar for the money, $300 will get you a lot more than you think.
 Top-name brands, the same companies that make expensive guitars for veteran players, feature acoustic guitars that look good, sound great and still fit into your budget.
-These are quality instruments, not low-grade junk for beginners.
+These are quality instruments, good enough for intermediate-level guitarists and even advanced players.

 But even if you are a beginning player, you’re always better off spending a little more on a guitar made by a well-known manufacturer instead of purchasing some cheap no-name starter guitar from a big-box store.

 Not only will a better-quality guitar have higher resale value should you decide the instrument is not for you, but you are more likely to be motivated to learn if you are playing a solid instrument.

 In this article we’ll look at a several different guitars from the best guitar builders in the world that will keep you under your budget and still meet your needs.
 I’ve researched dozens of acoustics, and narrowed the search down to a few that I would consider well worth their price tags in the $200-$300 range.

 If you are a newbie looking for your first guitar you might want to check out my article on the top acoustic guitars for beginners.
 Otherwise, your search for your new guitar starts here!